Sedalia Golf Course

 Par 4

 This tree lined par 4 is a test of driving accuracy.
-A well placed tee shot puts you in position to hit a short iron to the green.
+A well-placed tee shot will put you in position to hit a short iron to the green.
 The green offers many challenging pin locations, so distance control is a must have to a legitimate putt for birdie.

 Hole #2